matheusbg/Resident-Evil-4/README.md

 # Resident Evil 4
 Welcome!

 This project was started for learning purposes.
-If anyone wants to contribute or give any ideas, please do!
-Information about compilation and a description about some planned features are below.
+Contribution is allowed and encouraged!

-# Compilation
+# Building
-This project was successfully compiled on Visual C++ 14.0 (Visual Studio's 2015 default compiler).
+This project was successfully compiled in Visual C++ 14.0 (Visual Studio's 2015 default compiler).
 I did not try to compile in other compilers, so you need to do so on your own if you want it.

 # Todo
 Before listing, it needs to be clear that the current state of the cheat is a bare prototype.
 One can check the list of implemented cheats by accessing the cheat-manager file on src/cheat-manager.cpp.